-The towel will get very wet so you just saved all that water from ruining your casserole.
+The towel will get very wet, which means you just saved all that water from ruining your casserole.
 I use this tip now for spiralized and grated vegetables too.
 Other squash like zucchini and summer squash also contain large amounts of water.

-There is a lot of flexibility with this casserole.
-I added a bag of frozen broccoli, but you can add any vegetable mix you’d like and it doesn’t have to be frozen.
+There is a lot of flexibility with this keto squash casserole.
+I added a bag of frozen broccoli, but you can add any vegetable mix you'd like, and it doesn't have to be frozen.

 There are starchy fillers added to cheese that is pre-grated, so go for the block of cheese and grate it fresh yourself.
 You'll save yourself some unnecessary carbs by grating your cheese yourself.
 Just invest in a good box grater!